Record number of Chinese to travel over Labour Day break, but stick close to home

 The holiday will be China’s first long break in largely COVID-free conditions, and will unleash months of pent-up yearning for travel.
 Millions had missed the chance to go out earlier this year during the long Lunar New Year break due to a domestic coronavirus outbreak.

-Up to 200 million trips will be made by tourists domestically, exceeding the 195 million in 2019 before COVID-19, according to data from online travel giant Trip.com Group (9961.HK), setting a new all-time high for the holiday.
+Up to 200 million trips will be made by tourists domestically, exceeding the 195 million in 2019 before COVID-19, according to data from online travel giant Trip.com Group, setting a new all-time high for the holiday.

 That’s in stark contrast to the rest of the world where many countries are still struggling to bring the virus under control, let alone open up domestic or even international travel.